Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, for the past 4 years, although Company A has a factory, the department believes that it cannot enforce and seize assets.
 Last January, the department responded in writing that the reason for not being able to complete the execution of the judgment for Mr. Hoang is due to 3 reasons.

 Firstly, Company A is still operating, the assets are the factory system and production line.
 The value of these assets is much greater than the obligation to pay and cannot be separated.
-Therefore, the enforcement officer has not applied the measure of seizure and handling of these assets but has verified and selected suitable assets to apply enforcement measures.
+Therefore, the enforcement officer has not applied the measure of seizure and handling of these assets but has verified and selected suitable assets to apply the enforcement measure.

 Second, from the end of 2019 to the beginning of 2022, due to the Covid-19 epidemic, Company A's production and business activities were affected, revenue was low, making it difficult to fulfill its THA obligations.

 It has been 14 years since Mr. Hoang filed the lawsuit.
-Many times he had to spend time, effort and money going back and forth from Ho Chi Minh City to Ha Nam to claim his rights.
+Many times, he had to spend time, effort and money going back and forth from Ho Chi Minh City to Ha Nam to claim his rights.
 Too tired, Mr. Hoang had to authorize a lawyer but still had no results.

-I thought that if I won the lawsuit, the case would be closed, and I would have some money to cover my living expenses; but the verdict has been in effect for nearly 10 years, but everything for Mr. Hoang still doesn't know when it will end.
-"I can't understand why the THA agency responded like that?
+I thought that if I won the lawsuit, the case would be closed, and I would have some money to cover my living expenses; but the verdict has been in effect for nearly 10 years, but everything for Mr. Hoang still does not know when it will end.
+"I cannot understand why the THA agency responded like that?
 If the company went bankrupt, it would be fine, but they are still operating.
 How long does the Duy Tien District Civil THA Office want me to wait?
 I hope the competent authority will soon intervene and give me a satisfactory answer," Mr. Hoang was upset.

 The ENFORCEMENT Department has not fulfilled its responsibilities.